ShZil/network-utilities/Scanner/README.md

 [23:14] Maybe add a Virtual Network option, where you define the ipconfig screen manually, and can place some entities with handpicked values -- to test the maths (like numbers of possible IPv4s in subnet).

+### 2022-11-08
+[22:25] Correction from Cyber class: the indexes should be reversed (negated, in Python) for the sorting to happen correctly.